PatrickRainbolt/CTF/PicoCTF 2021/Forensics/information/README.md

 Megapixels                      : 4.1
 ```

+# Found data
-# I am guessing it is one of these but they failed submission.
+I think the data is stored in one of these two Meta data fields but they failed submission.
 ```
 Current IPTC Digest             : 7a78f3d9cfb1ce42ab5a3aa30573d617
 License                         : cGljb0NURnt0aGVfbTN0YWRhdGFfMXNfbW9kaWZpZWR9
 ```

+# Base64 Decode
-# I started to think this data was Base64 encoded.
-I wrote a Base64 Decoder in Python.
+I also noticed the data was in a Base64 format.
+So I wrote a Base64 Decoder in Python to test my theory.
 ```
 > cat b64decode.py
 #!/usr/bin/env python